Wareru: Alliance with Pegu and victory over Pagan (1293–1296)

 But Pagan was not completely out of the picture yet.
 It still claimed its former lands.
 A truce of sorts between King Kyawswa and his three generals was reached in February 1293.
 Around the same time, c.
 1293, Wareru and Tarabya entered into an alliance as a precaution against a Pagan invasion.
 In marriages of state, Tarabya married Wareru's daughter May Hnin Theindya while Wareru married Tarabya's daughter Shin Saw Hla.

 Still in 1293, Wareru received assurance from Sukhothai of its continued support.
 King Ram Khamhaeng even sent a white elephant as a symbol of royal recognition to his son-in-law although this open recognition may have forced Pagan's hand to act.
 In the dry season of 1295–1296 (also reported as 1293–1294), a sizable Pagan army led by generals Yazathingyan of Mekkhaya and Thihathu of Pinle (not Prince Thihathu of Prome, the patricide) invaded to retake the entire southern coast.
 The Pagan army captured Dala and laid siege to Pegu.
 The city was starving when Wareru's troops from Martaban arrived and broke the siege.
 The combined Martaban–Pegu forces went on to dislodge the Pagan army from Dala, and drive the invaders out of the Irrawaddy delta.

 The victory proved decisive.
 At Pagan, the devastating defeat broke the tenuous truce between Kyawswa and his three brother viceroy-generals.
 Kyawswa would seek Mongol protection in January 1297, only to be overthrown by the brothers in the following December.
 The brothers would be preoccupied with the inevitable Mongol reprisal until 1303.
 In all, neither Pagan nor its successor states would attempt a large scale invasion of the south until 1385.

 Break with Pegu (1296)

+Elephant battle between Wareru and Tarabya of Pegu.
+Laik-Gi hurt Tarabya's elephant by his lance.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon.
+1946 printed edition.

 With Pagan out of the picture, the rivalry between Tarabya and Wareru came back to the fore.
 The immediate point of contention was the control of the newly won Irrawaddy delta.
 By late 1296, the relationship had deteriorated to the point of war.
 The two sides met at the border, and the two lords agreed to fight in single combat on their war elephants.
 Wareru defeated Tarabya in combat but spared Tarabya's life at the intercession of the monks.
 He brought Tarabya, Theindya and their two young children to Martaban.
 But Tarabya was found plotting an attempt on Wareru's life, and was executed.